stucchio/Homepage/content/assorted_links_feb_6_2015.md

 [Good critique of append-only databases](http://www.xaprb.com/blog/2013/12/28/immutability-mvcc-and-garbage-collection/?)

+[Bigger Data; same laptop](http://www.frankmcsherry.org/graph/scalability/cost/2015/02/04/COST2.html).
+Quote: "I’d like to challenge the teams behind the existing graph processing platforms to evaluate and report their COST (Configuration that Outperforms a Single Thread) for this dataset."

 [Column Oriented Database - Introduction](https://medium.com/@hellomichibye/column-oriented-database-introduction-part-1-572e5780aebb), and [part 2](https://medium.com/@hellomichibye/column-oriented-database-draft-part-2-21199a2de18a).

+A [nice tutorial](http://bryangilbert.com/blog/2015/02/04/akka-reactive-streams/index.html) on using Akka Streaming.
+See also this [example application](https://github.com/pkinsky/akka-streams-example) and the [cookbook](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0-M2/scala/stream-cookbook.html).
+I'm getting excited by this project - I was bullish on Scalaz Stream, but the performance leaves something to be desired.

 [Augmenting Human Intelligence: A Conceptual Framework](http://www.dougengelbart.org/pubs/papers/scanned/Doug_Engelbart-AugmentingHumanIntellect.pdf).
 This paper is a classic, by the man who invented the computer mouse, but I never got around to reading it until recently.